 We first evaluate the effectiveness of the code transformations discussed in~\autoref{sec-opttrafos}.
 In total, we compare different optimization levels: 1) \emph{original}, 2) \emph{inline}, 3) \emph{inline+unroll(2)}, and 4) \emph{inline+unroll(4)}.
 Optimization level one applies no optimizing transformations (cf.~\autoref{sec-opttrafos}).
 Starting from optimization level two we apply stencil inlining, and the optimization levels three and four additionally perform stencil unrolling by factor two and four, respectively.

-\autoref{fig-optimization-comparison} compares the runtime for all benchmarks at different optimization levels.
-We show the speedups for the large problem size using f32 and f64 arithmetic.
-We observe significant speedups for stencil inlining independent of the benchmark.
+\autoref{fig-optimization-comparison} and \autoref{fig-amd-comparison} compare the runtime for all benchmarks at different optimization levels on the NVIDIA and the AMD system, respectively.
+We choose these platforms to demonstrate our device-specific code generation for two entirely different instruction set architectures and runtime environments.
+We show data for both problem sizes (AMD) and f32 and f64 arithmetic (NVIDIA) and observe significant speedups for stencil inlining independent of benchmark and system.
 In comparison, stencil unrolling has a smaller effect and sometimes is even detrimental to performance.
-In the plot, we annotate the speedup and the runtime of the best performing version.
+In the plots, we annotate the speedup and the runtime of the best performing version.